 You may apply to become a juried member of The Wilds Cooperative of Pennsylvania at any time of year.
 However, jury decisions are made twice annually; you may choose between two membership cycles:

-If you missed the fall jury deadline you may register for the Spring 2018 Jury Review Session.
+If you missed the spring jury deadline you may register for the 2018 Fall Jury Review Session.

 Jurying is required for Artisans (Visual, Food & Craft) and Creative Service Partners.